austenrainer/stoic/docs/about.md

-# STOIC: STOrIes and Computing
+# About STOIC: STOrIes and Computing

 ## Overview